Why are partnerships important for sustainable development projects?

 In general, regions with more resources will provide additional support to areas with fewer financial resources to commit to development challenges.

 For example, the European Union (EU) is the world’s biggest donor to development projects.
-A massive 57% of global Official Development Assistance (ODA), which is another term for international aid, came from the EU in 2017, according to the European Commission.
+The Economist reports that in 2020, Official Development Assistance (ODA), which is another term for international aid, from the EU rose to a record $80bn.

 UN SDG 17 helps to make sure more developed countries remain fully committed to maintaining strong partnerships and to fully implementing ODA.
 It’s important to make sure resources are redistributed, and countries continue to look outward as well as inward.